cau-se/theodolite/docs/installation.md

 ### Multiple installations in the same cluster

-Multiple Theodolite installations in the same namespace are currently not fully tested.
-In cases, where you need to install multiple Theodolite instances, it's best to use dedicated namespaces **and** different release names.
+In cases, where you need to install multiple Theodolite instances, it's best to use dedicated namespaces.
+Make sure to [expose Grafana on different ports](#exposing-grafana) for each installation.
+Installing [additional cluster-level metrics](#additional-kubernetes-cluster-metrics) multiple times in the same cluster does not work.

 *Note that for meaningful results, usually only one benchmark should be executed at a time.*